jundalisay/spblist/content/en/research/buddha/sutta/digha/brahmajala.md

 “Or: ‘The contemplative Gotama abstains from mutilating, executing, imprisoning, highway robbery, plunder, & violence.’

-“It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.

-The Intermediate Section on Virtue
+## The Intermediate Section on Virtue

 “Or: ‘Whereas some contemplatives & brahmans, living off food given in faith, remain addicted to damaging seed & plant life such as these—plants propagated from roots, stems, joints, buddings, & seeds—the contemplative Gotama abstains from damaging seed and plant life such as these.’
 It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.

 “Or: ‘Whereas some contemplatives & brahmans, living off food given in faith, remain addicted to consuming stored-up goods such as these—stored-up food, stored-up drinks, stored-up clothing, stored-up vehicles, stored-up bedding, stored-up scents, & stored-up meat—the contemplative Gotama abstains from consuming stored-up goods such as these.’
 It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.